troy0820/fixit/README.md

 #See, Click, Fix it

-##This project is to take the api and provide front end work with express.
+This project is to take the api and provide front end work with express.
+This project will also map the coordinates of issues at the location.

 ###Getting started
 ```